Corsair VIRTUOSO PRO Headphones Review

 Sports And Fitness

-The Corsair VIRTUOSO PRO are poor for sports and fitness.
-They're gaming headphones that aren't intended for this purpose.
-Their wired design means it's very easy to snag the cable while in motion and damage the headphones by getting sweat or dust in their grilles.
+The Corsair VIRTUOSO PRO aren't meant for sports and fitness use.
+Their wired design means it's very easy to snag the cable while in motion.
+Additionally, you can damage the headphones by allowing sweat or dust to get into their grilles.
 They're bulky and can easily fall off your head during moderate exercise.

 Pros